laurabolwell/lit-track/README.md

     - This is the page users are directed to on login.
     - It displays a list of all reading sessions for that users students/children in a collapsible.
     - The collapsible header contains the student name, date of session and a home/school icon to show if the reading session was completed at home or in school.
+The icon shows a tooltip when hovered over which says "logged by ..."
     - When a reading session is clicked on it reveals more information: the book title, book level and an optional comment written by the person who has logged the session.
     - If the current user is the person who has logged the reading session, it will also show buttons with the options to edit or delete the session.